chrisfrank/rack-component/README.md

 ## Performance

-On my machine, Rendering a Rack::Component is almost 10x faster than rendering a comparable Tilt template, and almost 100x faster than ERB from the Ruby standard library.
-Run `ruby spec/benchmarks.rb` to see what to expect in your env.
+Run `ruby spec/benchmarks.rb` to see what to expect in your environment.
+These results are from a 2015 iMac:

 ```
 $ ruby spec/benchmarks.rb